DIARY-IMF, World Bank 2013 spring meetings in Washington

-Finance ministers and central bankers from around the globe are gathering in Washington this week for the semiannual meetings of the International Monetary Fund and World Bank.
-In addition, finance officials from Group of 20 nations are meeting on the sidelines.
+Finance ministers and central bankers from around the globe will gather in Washington this week for the semiannual meetings of the International Monetary Fund and World Bank.
+In addition, finance officials from Group of 20 nations will meet on the sidelines.

 Following is a schedule of the top events.
 All times listed are in EDT/GMT.